-- expand the laboratory resources and teaching capability of the Division of Science,
+- expand the laboratory resources and teaching capability of the Division of Science.

-- provide extracurricular study opportunities for area grade school and secondary school students
+- provide extracurricular study opportunities for area grade school and secondary school students.

 - provide an ecological study and research center to support efforts to improve the Hudson River environment.

 The field station serves as a laboratory annex for General Ecology, Hudson River Ecology, and Environmental Science classes on campus.
-The college offers an associate’s degree in environmental studies.
+The College offers an associate’s degree in environmental studies.
 Groups of grade school children also take part in day-long workshops that introduce them to species in and around the waterway.

-The college houses five art galleries: the Kaaterskill Gallery adjacent to the Library, the Blue Hill Gallery at the main entrance; the Belknap Memorial Gallery in the Administrative Wing; the Foundation Gallery in the Arts Center; and the Alumni Gallery in the Professional Academic Center.
+The College houses five art galleries: the Kaaterskill Gallery adjacent to the Library, the Blue Hill Gallery at the main entrance; the Belknap Memorial Gallery in the Administrative Wing; the Foundation Gallery in the Arts Center; and the Alumni Gallery in the Professional Academic Center.

 Located in the Arts Center, the Foundation Gallery is a locus of discussion and enrichment.
-The gallery is the principle exhibition space of the Fine Arts Department, which is dedicated to the goal of excellence in the arts.
+The gallery is the principal exhibition space of the Fine Arts Department, which is dedicated to the goal of excellence in the arts.
 Work from both professional artists and students are exhibited in the gallery, exposing the college community to a wide range of artistic endeavors.

 Lastly, the Alumni Gallery houses special exhibits.

-The college strives for diversity of exhibits as a part of its effort to provide cultural enrichment for the community.
+The College strives for diversity of exhibits as a part of its effort to provide cultural enrichment for the community.